 This is reportedly due to a combination of poor ventilation, cleaning products, carpeting and electric machinery.

-The levels of cleaning required in an indoor gym also contributes to a lot of waste.
+The levels of cleaning required in an indoor gym also contribute to a lot of waste.
 What with the earth’s natural ventilation to minimise lingering sweat, this is something else that designers of park gyms needn’t take into consideration.

 Remember, users can always wear a pair of light, cotton gloves if they’re concerned about bacteria getting passed on.

-Many indoor gyms are now trying to reduce the plastic waste generated by clients by promoting the use of re-usable water bottles.
+Many indoor gyms are now trying to reduce the plastic waste generated by clients by promoting the use of reusable water bottles.
 This is great news!
-However the fitness industry still has a long way to go to meet the need for sustainable community projects.
+However, the fitness industry still has a long way to go to meet the need for sustainable community projects.

 Have you been inspired to incorporate community fitness into the design of parks and green spaces?
 Take a look at the packages we’ve put together, dedicated to this purpose!
 Don’t forget, you can also get in touch and book your free site consultation.

 If you know someone who might find this article interesting, please share it using the links below, and pass on the passion for green outdoor fitness!